AndreKenDeDecker/AndreKenDeDecker.github.io/projects/FindAndCancel.md

 Code bomb: This bomb has to be defused by inputting the correct code.
 The codes for the bombs can be found on terminals spread around the world.

-Minigame bomb: The player has to play a game of "Simon Says" for this bomb to be defused.
-A random sequence of buttons will be played and the player has to copy it.
+Minigame bomb: To defuse this bomb the player has to play a game of "Simon Says".
+A random sequence of buttons will be played and then the player has to corretly input it back.

 - **Dynamic difficulty/map**

 The positions and amount of bombs placed into the map are modifiable by the player.
-Letting the players choose how hard they want the game to be.
+Letting the players choose how difficult they want the game to be.

 ---